mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Published Date: June 23, 2021

 {% hint style="info" %}
-This specification will be used in MOSIP LTS (1.2.0) release onwards with backward compatibility to 0.9.5 MDS specification.
+**This specification is a release candidate upto MOSIP LTS 1.2.0 continue refering to 0.9.5 MDS specification.**

-MDS is now formally renamed as SBI.
+**MDS is now formally renamed as SBI.**
 {% endhint %}
 <!--
 ## Revision Note